With thousands of different mortgage deals to choose from, it’s not always easy to work out which one might be right for you.

 These mortgages can be instrumental in helping families who need to move but can’t sell their home.
 They are not as widely known as other mortgage types but are offered by around 20 lenders, including some high street lenders.
 Borrowers will need two mortgages, one for the property they want to rent out, and another for the property they are buying to live in.

-It’s not always easy to work out which mortgage option is right for you, so if you’re in any doubt, it’s worth speaking to a professional mortgage advisor.
+It’s not always easy to work out which mortgage is right for you, particularly if your circumstances are complicated, so if you’re in any doubt, it’s worth speaking to a professional mortgage advisor.
 You can read more on why this might be a good idea in our guide should I get advice on my mortgage?